imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Rust EVM results are very consistent and follow the expected pattern.
 The engine overhead is rather small, which is expected from a Rust implementation.

-In some opcodes like ADD, DIV and MULMOD there is a visible pattern of the first execution being slower than the rest.
+In some opcodes like `ADD`, `DIV` and `MULMOD` there is a visible pattern of the first execution being slower than the rest.
 After running the specific opcode for a few times, the execution time stabilizes.
 This might be due to some caching or other Rust internals.

 This implementation does not have a separation of lines seen for the EXP arguments in other implementations.

 ## Conclusions